alnajar/BST_692_2020_A4/README.md

 BST 692 Summer 2020 - Assignment 4

 # Goal
-Tidy up the breast cancer data set using the new packages you've just learned, `janitor` & `DataExplorer`
+Explore the breast cancer data set using the new packages you've just learned, `janitor` & `DataExplorer`

 # The Task
 + Give an overall summary of the variables